HKDEM/header_check/README.md

 # HTTP Header Checker

 HTTP Header Checker is a Python script designed to check the HTTP response headers of a target URL or IP address.
 It helps you identify security vulnerabilities and misconfigurations in the HTTP response headers of a web server.
-The script checks various headers, such as Strict-Transport-Security, X-Frame-Options, X-Content-Type-Options, X-XSS-Protection, Public-Key-Pins, and Content-Security-Policy (CSP), and provides insights into their configurations.
+The script checks various headers, such as Strict-Transport-Security, Content-Security-Policy (CSP) and provides insights into their configurations.

 ## Features